Simply-Love/Simply-Love-SM5/README.md

-# Digital Dance v1.0.2
+# Digital Dance v1.0.3
 Huge thanks to Nantano, Sujeet, Ian, and Dom for the Groovestats Launcher/Intergration!
 Also thanks to Box for help getting the new Song Wheel in it's current state!
 Without them this update wouldn't be nearly as awesome~

-# ------------ Differences from 1.0.0/1.0.1 ------------
+# ------------ Differences from 1.0.2 ------------
-- Fixed major bug with song search that made unable to play the game.
+- Music Wheel Grades are back!
+- Menu Up + Menu Down will now close folders on song select.
+(Up/Down already does this)
+- Left + Right (or Menu-Left + Menu-Right if using dedicated menu buttons) will bring up the Sort Menu now.
-- Fixed major bug with the fail script [that could potentially fail you](https://www.youtube.com/watch?v=ikKGLurlaZU) if the song ended on the last beat of a measure.
+- No Mines will now work with the fail script (it wont fail you now).
-- Added a reset for Sorts/Filters in the sort menu.
-- Closing the "folder" in a song search will now reset the wheel back to normal sort.
-- Added a loading circle for GS related UI when doing API calls.
-- Fix for the GS intergration/hash generation.
-- Fixed some sort menu input bugs
-- Fixed some chart parser/measure counter bugs.
-- Added better song tracking for the music wheel.
-(This lets the music wheel go back to the correct song after updating sort/filters)
-- Updated the look of the Leaderboards menu.
-(Located in the sort menu.)
-- Other minor bug fixes.
+- Some small input bug fixes.

 # -------------- GrooveStats Integration --------------